RhythmRock/C-and-Algorithm-4/README.md

 - Array Sum: In this project, the sum of all elements within an array is calculated and returned.

-- Max Number: This project finds and returns the maximum (largest) number in an array.

-- Sum Array: It involves adding or summing up the elements of an array and returning the total.

 - Ascending Order: This project arranges elements in ascending order, typically using algorithms like Bubble Sort or Selection Sort.

-- Descending Sort: Similar to the previous project, but it sorts elements in descending order.

-- AZ Sorting: In this project, a list of words or strings is sorted in alphabetical order, from A to Z.

-- ZA Sorting: Similar to the previous project.

 ## Technologies Used